neumino/neumino.github.io/movies.md

 ### Out of Death
-*Released on 2021-07-16, vote average 7.3*
+*Released on 2021-07-16, vote average 7.1*

-A woman hiking through a forest witnesses four men committing a crime and attempts to escape, teaming up with a forest ranger along the way.
+As Shannon - a woman who wants to put her father&#39;s ashes away in the woods - witnesses a corrupt cop dealing drugs with a junkie, she has to try and run away after she gets rampaged by two discreditable cops after they see the woman taking secret photographs of their crime manoeuvre.
+They then do a cat-and-mouse game around the woods as Shannon teams up with a retired sheriff along the way for more reinforcement.
+It&#39;s just a diversion of survival and egalitarianism.

 <iframe id="player"
 	type="text/html"